This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 ETL and stream processing

-In the analytics section earlier in this blog post, you learned about big data, fast data, and data
+In Section 9.6.2, you learned about big data, fast data, and data

 warehouses.
-Event streams play a key role in each of these.
-First, event streaming gives you a single, standardize
+Event streams play a key role in each.
+First, event streaming gives you a single, standardized

 way to do ETL.
 Second, I mentioned that fast data is all about processing streams of data; well, the event stream